fix

 Shimon Brathwaite

-The first thing you should do when receiving a penetration test report is to read it in entirety.
-You need to understand the key findings, how the testing was performed and get an idea of what remediation work needs to be done.
+The first thing you should do when receiving a penetration test report is to read it in its entirety.
+You need to understand the key findings, and how the testing was performed and get an idea of what remediation work needs to be done.
+When you don't agree with your penetration test report, it's crucial to understand the key findings.

 Make a plan & implement